Organizational chart and HR contact list

 Free and reduced fee courses are available and include thousands of on-demand online videos, as well as free tuition for select University Extension courses.

-- University Extension Sponsored Tuition: Provides free tuition for eligible employees for one course per year from an approved course listing.
+- University Extension Sponsored Tuition: Provides free tuition for eligible employees.

 - eLearning (LinkedIn Learning): Over 5,500 free online videos to learn business, technology, and creative skills.

 - UC Learning Center: A portal to workplace learning where you can enroll in campus-sponsored classes, take an e-course, read e-books, or create an individual learning plan.

 - Reduced Fee Enrollment Program: Eligible employees who meets the admission requirements of the University are eligible for two-thirds reduction of certain fees when enrolled.

 Technology and Systems training courses can enhance performance, increase productivity, and promote career mobility.
 Topics include Microsoft Office and Google Apps; Collaboration and Cloud Services; Database Development; Multimedia Production; Web Design.

 Berkeley D-Lab helps Berkeley faculty, staff, and students move forward with world-class research in data intensive social science; they offer programming courses such as Stata, R, and Python.

 Berkeley People Management (BPM) provides series and workshops to foster leadership success.